leifbr/f5certlabs/docs/class2/module11/lab2.rst

 The log publisher is a way to associate individual or multiple log destinations to a logging profile.
-In this case, any messages through this publisher will go to local logs and the remote logs via formatted\_dest.
+In this case, any messages through this publisher will go to local log files and the remote logs via formatted\_dest.

 Go to **System > Logs > Configurations > Log Publishers** and select